Isiri145/interactive-portfolio-website/README.md

 *In progress
 Finish project descriptions
 replace the video files with links

-Deploy on Github pages (update file sizes)
+Change background image and deploy on Github pages (update file sizes)